zyliu0017/zyliu0017.github.io/content/authors/admin/_index.md

     awarder: International "Internet +"
     icon: International "Internet +"
     summary: |
-      I developed the hardware of the acoustic-based positioning and integrated the related embedded software into the RSIC-V based chip.
+      I developed the hardware of the acoustic-based positioning and integrated related embedded software into the RSIC-V-based chip.
 ---

 ## About Me

 Dr. Zuoya is an excellent scientist in the field of positioning and navigation technologies.
-He has extensive experience across hardware, software, system integration and data processing, as well as algorithm research.
+He has extensive experience across hardware, software, system integration and data processing, as well as algorithm research and development.
 He has also more than six years of experience in the industry.
-He is currently a Senior Scientist with the Finnish Geospatial Research Institute (FGI) in the National Land Survey of Finland, and has been the first author or a co-author in 29 peer-reviewed articles and two Guest Editors of the Special Issue in Remote Sensing.
+He is currently a Senior Scientist with the Finnish Geospatial Research Institute (FGI) in the National Land Survey of Finland, and has been the first author or a co-author in more than 30 peer-reviewed articles and two Guest Editors of the Special Issue in Remote Sensing.
 Dr. Zuoya will be a Research Fellow of Academy of Finland (now also called Research Council of Finland), starting from September 1, 2025.